AliMouradd/MyProfile/index.md

   <li>C++</li>
   <li>C#</li>
 </ul>
-If you want to learn about me and my skills, heres my links!
+If you want to learn more about me and my skills, heres my links!

  <a href="https://github.com/AliMouradd/MyProfile/files/7102512/Ali_resume2.pdf">Resume</a>